Daniël George van Beuningen: Art collector

-van Beuningen was a collector of art from the 15th and 16th century out of the northern and southern parts of the Netherlands.
+Van Beuningen was a collector of art from the 15th and 16th century out of the northern and southern parts of the Netherlands.
 During his life he gave several of his collections away to the Museum Boijmans Van Beuningen.

 His sales of paintings in 1941 to Hans Posse for the planned Führermuseum of Adolf Hitler in Linz are the subject of controversy, in particular concerning drawings from the Koenigs collection.

 Family life

-During his life he married three times.
+Van Beuningen married three times.
 His first marriage was to Mies Schout Velthuys, but because of his hard work they hardly saw each other.
 She died in 1926, aged 43.
 A short second marriage to Odette Paule Fernande Ragoulleau ended in divorce.
 In 1938, he married for a third time to Bep Charlouis.

 His grandnephew Willem van Dedem was also a noted art collector.